Eddie Lampert: Career

 In July 2016 he held 28% of shares in Sears Holdings Corp, worth approximately $408 million.

-In early 2017, Lampert, then president, chief executive officer and top shareholder of Sears Holdings, was estimated to have personal assets of $2 billion, primarily in the hedge fund ESL Investments.
+In early 2017, Lampert – then president, chief executive officer, and top shareholder of Sears Holdings – was estimated to have personal assets of $2 billion, primarily in the hedge fund ESL Investments.
 Early in the year, he committed to providing an additional loan of $500 million to Sears and said he would provide letters of credit to Sears for additional amounts, reportedly totaling $200 million and possibly increasing to a half billion dollars in the future.

-Lampert was criticized by employees and corporate staff for "shredding" his employees in corporate meetings and "being out of touch with reality", as well as for failing to invest in the physical stores, as many of them were deteriorating.
+Lampert was criticized by employees and corporate staff for "shredding" his employees in meat grinders and "being out of touch with reality", as well as for failing to invest in the physical stores, as many of them were deteriorating.
 During his tenure as chief executive, Sears lost around half its value within five years, and closed more than half of its physical stores.

 On October 15, 2018, Lampert stepped down as chief executive of Sears Holdings, while remaining chairman of the board, as part of Sears Holdings bankruptcy actions.
 On December 6, 2018, Lampert, through his company ESL Investments, offered to buy all of Sears for $4.6 billion in cash and stock.
 The offer would be financed by $950 million in added debt, but no additional cash.
 In early 2019, five hundred stores remained in operation; the remainder were in liquidation.
 According to a company filing, Lampert stepped down as chairman of Sears Holdings Corp on February 14, 2019.

-In January 2019, a group of Sears' creditors hoping to persuade a federal judge to force Sears to liquidate alleged that Lampert had orchestrated a "multiyear and multifaceted scheme" to strip away the company's assets and benefit from its decline.
+In January 2019, a group of Sears' creditors, hoping to persuade a federal judge to force Sears to liquidate, alleged that Lampert had orchestrated a "multiyear and multifaceted scheme" to strip away the company's assets and benefit from its decline.
 In May 2019, Lampert, months after purchasing the remains of Sears from the holding company, threatened not to pay out the $43 million in pension payments owed to 90,000 former Sears and Kmart employees and retirees.

 In December of 2024, a lawsuit for $177M was filed in bankruptcy court against Lampert and the companies he controls by a Trustee of Sears Hometown Stores.

 Personal life

 In 2001, Lampert married Kinga Keh, an attorney with whom he has three children.
 They own houses in Indian Creek Village, Florida, Aspen, Colorado and Greenwich, Connecticut.
 The couple are active members of their local Chabad house.

 Lampert is the owner of the Fountainhead, an 87.78 m motor luxury yacht named after the Ayn Rand novel of the same name.

-In 2003, Lampert was kidnapped from the parking lot of his Greenwich office but persuaded his captors to let him go after two days of captivity by promising to pay them a ransom.
+In 2003, Lampert was kidnapped from the parking lot of his Greenwich office but persuaded his captors to let him go after two days of captivity by promising to pay them a ransom after the captors compromised themselves by ordering a pizza with his credit card.

 Lampert is a self-proclaimed supporter of free market economics and is a fan of Objectivism writer Ayn Rand.